 9. May Prevent Cramping

 Deficiency of fluids, lack of hydration, and lack of electrolytes (such as sodium, potassium, and magnesium) are the root causes of muscle cramps (14).
 Pomelo is a rich source of potassium (1).
 Therefore, it is possible that drinking pomelo juice may supply your body with the fluids and electrolytes needed to prevent muscle cramps.

 Naringenin, an antioxidant and anti-inflammatory compound found in citrus fruit, has been found to prevent inflammation and inhibit the growth of lung cancer, prostate cancer, and pancreatic cancer cells in experimental studies (17), (18), (19).
 However, more research is required to understand the real-world cancer prevention effect of pomelo.

 11. May Help Manage Diabetes

 Pomelo may help in diabetes management.
 A study conducted on 20 people with diabetes found that though pomelo has a high glycemic index (Gi), it can serve as a low glycemic loadi XThese foods contain slow-digesting carbohydrates that lead to slower and lower increases in blood glucose and insulin levels.
 (GL) fruit if consumed in limited amounts.
 Thus, it may help in maintaining blood sugar levels in people with diabetes (20).

 12. May Promote Healthy Gums

 Pomelo fruit is a great source of vitamin C (ascorbic acid) (1).
 Ascorbic acid deficiency has been found to be associated with the development of gingivitisi XA type of gum disorder that results in inflamed gums from bad dental hygiene and can lead to tooth loss.
 (21).
 Therefore, you may start eating pomelo to strengthen your gums and keep dental problems at bay.

 13. May Improve Hair Health

-After reading about these promising benefits of pomelo fruit, you must be wondering how to eat it.
+After reading about these promising pomelo benefits, you must be wondering how to eat it.
 Check out the next section to know more.

 How To Eat A Pomelo